 Fish provides plenty of protein and vitamins and is also low in fat.
-Most fish are good choices for a healthy diet.
-Swordfish, shark, mackerel, tile, and tuna fish, however, can contain potentially high levels of mercury and should be avoided.
-Mercury can be transferred to a growing fetus and cause health problems.
+Most types of fish are good choices for a healthy diet.
+Swordfish, shark, mackerel, tile, and tuna, however, can contain potentially high levels of mercury and should be limited.
+Mercury can cause health problems for a growing fetus.

-The U.S. Food and Drug Administration has advised pregnant women to eat no more than 12 ounces of cooked fish or canned tuna (typical serving is 3 to 6 ounces) a week, and to avoid raw fish and shellfish such as oysters and clams.
+The U.S. Food and Drug Administration has advised pregnant women to eat no more than 12 ounces of cooked fish or canned tuna (typical serving is 3 to 6 ounces) each week and to avoid raw fish and shellfish, such as oysters and clams.